Olaiyatomi/Olaiyatomi/README.md

 - 👋 Hi, I’m @Olaiyatomi
-- 👀 I’m interested in programming and pen testing
+- 👀 I’m interested in programming and Cybersecurity
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me ...